Chin Hills

 The Chin Hills are a range of mountains in Chin State, northwestern Burma (Myanmar), that extends northward into India's Manipur state.

 Geography

-The highest peak in the Chin Hills is Khonu Msung, or Mount Victoria, in southern Chin State, which reaches 3053 m.
+The highest peak in the Chin Hills is Khonu Msung, Nat Ma Taung, or Mount Victoria, in southern Chin State, which reaches 3053 m.
 The Chin Hills–Arakan Yoma montane forests ecoregion has diverse forests with pine, camellia and teak.
 Falam is the largest town in the Chin Hills, lying at their southern edge.

 The Chin Hills are the eastern part of the Patkai Range, which includes the Lushai Hills and runs through Nagaland in India, as well as part of Burma.
 The Lushai Hills are frequently discussed with the Chin Hills as the topography, people's culture and history are similar.
 The southern prolongation of the Chin Hills is the Arakan Range (Arakan Yoma), stretching as well from north to south.